Crazy-Scamp/Finding-Unknown-Sources/README.md

 > - It has been built with a focus on speed, flexiblity, and convenience.
 > - It can run on any Android device, but has been tailored for the lastest updates to the Oculus/Meta Quest OS.

 ---

+**DOWNLOAD FROM THE META STORE - Install Directly from the Meta Store on your Headset** **DOWNLOAND FROM VR CYBERDECK - Install From VR CyberDeck from the Database**

+---

+## Using Lightning Launcher

+> - Lightning Launcher is a launcher designed for Oculus Quest that supports both official and sideloaded apps and games.
+> - It has been built with a focus on speed, flexiblity, and convenience.

+---